 Several studies have shown that wastewater treatment plants are significant point sources for many of these substances.
 If we have combined sewer systems, that is pipes collecting both waste- and stormwater, we could also find, for example, biocides flushed off roofs and other surfaces during heavy rainfalls.
 More diffuse sources such as these are important for several compounds.
 However, our research is more focused on the elimination of these substances present in wastewater rather than their origins.

-BE: What kind of products contain micropollutants?
+What kind of products contain micropollutants?

 They can be found in pharmaceutical drugs, in cosmetics and in many chemicals that are frequently used in our homes and in the manufacturing industries.

 Are there any safe alternatives to micropollutants?

 Yes and no. In some cases we can find alternatives that are less harmful but in other cases it is much harder and replacing them can be problematic.
 This is especially true if we consider, for example, serious diseases.
 We simply need certain medicines and they cannot be easily replaced.